Are you thinking about investing your money, but don’t even know where to start? You’re not alone.

 When comparing the costs of investing in a particular stock with investing in ETFs, the costs may be higher for the ETFs if there are management fees charged.

-Plus, in some niche situations, there may be less diversification in ETF investing than what someone might desire; this can be true with foreign stocks, for example—or, in some sectors, there may only be a narrow group of equities available, limiting choice.
+Plus, one of the potential disadvantages of ETFs may be that in some niche situations, there may be less diversification in ETF investing than what someone might desire; this can be true with foreign stocks, for example—or, in some sectors, there may only be a narrow group of equities available, limiting choice.

 In addition, although there are ETFs that pay dividends, they may not have as high of a yield when compared to individual stocks or stock groups with high yields.
 Granted, the risks are often lower when investing in ETFs—but this can translate into less reward.